chainguard-dev/ghaudit/README.md

 # ghaudit

-A simple CLI tool for checking GitHub organization and repository administration policies.
+This repository contains an experimental CLI tool that checks for a variety of github org and repository settings.